lifeisstillgood/softwaremind/docs/newbook/programmable_company.rst

 The programmable company
 =================================

+Every harried exec *knows* you can never knowwhats going to leap up next. fore fighting is a part of lexicon

+but ... thats because lack of sensors, lack of reporting, lack of model, lack of priority about model

+used to have dinosaur book where possibkento eat dinoasaur tail before they reacted thats dumb.

+but it is manual company - not programmabke company.  and this is the AI magicaly thinking will solce it where it is alreadybsolvable

 We have covered some ground so its worth a recap

 There is a great movie moment in